kim3574/ECE461_Team11/README.md

 4) Dongwon Kim

 Folder Structure:
-src/ - contains all the source code src/index.ts - entry point for the application src/controllers/ - contains api logic src/config/ - contains all environment variables, database connection, etc. src/models/ - defines the interfaces for api src/routes/ - contains all the routes src/utils/ - all general purpose functions that can be used anywhere in the application dist/ - contains all compiled javascript code
+src/ - contains all the source code/n src/index.ts - entry point for the application/n
+src/controllers/ - contains api logic/n
+src/config/ - contains all environment variables, database connection, etc./n
+src/models/ - defines the interfaces for api/n
+src/routes/ - contains all the routes/n
+src/utils/ - all general purpose functions that can be used anywhere in the application/n dist/ - contains all compiled javascript code/n